Pakenham

 Pakenham has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 17 projects that could impact this region.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 17 projects that may impact this region.
 Notable ones are Pakenham Community Hospital, Kala Estate, Enterprise Industry Park, and Pakenham Place Redevelopment.
 The following list details the most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.